AI and the freedom of… Muße?

 Muße has become a stranger to the working man

-Anyone who wants to learn something about Muße will feel like an archaeologist.
-It’s been a long time since that word was in demand.
-But the search is worthwhile.
-A very small and, by today’s standards, extremely thin booklet by the Christian philosopher Josef Pieper stands out for its clarity.
+Anyone who wants to learn something about Muße will feel like an archaeologist, because it has been a long time the word had actual meaning for our society.
+But our search proved worthwhile when we found a a small booklet by the Christian philosopher Josef Pieper.
 “Muße und Kult” is its title, published in 1948 by Kosel-Verlag in Munich.

 Pieper’s text was written at a time when, after the catastrophe of the Second World War, a dumbfounded German population found itself struggling to rebuild the country.
 And they did so with unimaginable industriousness.
 The German “Wirtschaftswunder” (economic miracle) became a reality.
 Josef Pieper shows how tight of a corset work had become at that time for the population.
 He speaks of a self-imposed imperative.
 In this situation there was no time for Muße.